dpnm-ni/ni-sfc-path-module-public/README.md

 ```

 Required data to create SFC is defined in SFCInfo model that is JSON format data.
-The SFCInfo model consits of 4 data as follows.
+The SFCInfo model consists of 4 data as follows.

 - **sfc_name**: a name of SFC identified by OpenStack
 - **sfc_prefix**: a prefix to identify instances which can be components of an SFC from OpenStack